jlegeny/clockwork/content/posts/2011-05-04-global-keyboard-actions-in-snow-leopard-without-third-party-software.md

 date:   2011-05-04 08:00:15
 categories: Knacks
 tags:
-- OS X
+- macOS
-- Snow Leopard
+- Computer Problems
 ---

 When I first got to use Mac OS X I have wondered whether it is possible to do